AndrewJBateman/angular-tailwind-unsplash/README.md

 ## :cool: Features

 * Lazy-loading of about and contact pages
+* All 3 pages have >90% Lighthouse test scores
 * Tailwind build for production css purge results in a very small styles bundle (about 7kB)

 ## :clipboard: Status & To-Do List

 * Status: Working Server-Side-Rendered PWA.
+All files pass linting.
 * To-Do: add splash screens, tests, deploy and add robots file info etc. and redo lighthouse.

 ## :clap: Inspiration